Current active DENeB members

 Gerardo is a master student of International Business and Economics at the Schmalkalden University of Applied Sciences in Germany.
 He has carried out studies in Belgium at the HEC Liège Management School and at the Pontifical Catholic University of Peru.
 He is currently working in the monitoring and evaluation of programs and projects within the development cooperation context.
 His research interests lie in the intersection between economics, politics, institutional analysis and sociology.
 His current research work focuses on the influence of cognitive and normative economic and social ideas and discourses on public policy and institutions in Peru.

 Vanessa is a post-doctoral researcher at the Varieties of Democracy (V-Dem) Institute at the University of Gothenburg, Sweden.
 She obtained her PhD in economics summer 2019 at Humbolt-Universität zu Berlin, Germany.
 Her thesis "Why Democracy Matters: An Economic Perspective" covers how to (not) measure democracy in quantitative studies; macro-economic models of trade, development, democracy and peace, as well as panel data methods.

-Antonia is a post-doctoral researcher at DIW Berlin.
-She works on questions regarding household financial decisions making.
+Antonia is a post-doctoral researcher at the University of Aarhus and DIW Berlin.
+She works on questions regarding household financial decisions making in developing countries.
 As part of her PhD she investigated the causes and consequences of financial literacy.
 More recently, she is interested in the reasons behind high levels of debt and in repayment behavior.
 Antonia has conducted work based in Thailand, Uganda and Tanzania.